When your next group trip starts to feel frazzled, pack the gang off to the Turkey Hill Experience in Lancaster County, Pennsylvania

 How Can We Get to the Turkey Hill Experience?

-For much of the East Coast, the Turkey Hill Experience is within a day’s drive.
+For much of the East Coast, the Turkey Hill Experience in Columbia, PA is within a day’s drive.
 It’s about three hours west of New York City and only an hour-and-a-half from Philadelphia and Baltimore.
 Pittsburgh, four hours to the west, is also within reasonable reach.

 Flying into Lancaster County is another option.
-The region’s eponymous airport, Lancaster Regional Airport, is served by Sun Air Express.
+The region’s eponymous airport, Lancaster Regional Airport, is served by Southern Airways Express.
 The airport is a short drive from the town of Columbia.
-However, you’ll find a larger selection of flights at Harrisburg International Airport, including such major carriers as American, Delta, United, and U.S. Airways.
+However, you’ll find a larger selection of flights at Harrisburg International Airport, including such major carriers as American, Delta and United.
 This airport is about half an hour from Columbia.

 For an even more extensive selection of flights, Baltimore-Washington International Airport is an hour-and-a-half away.